staD020/png2prg/readme.md

 }
 ```

+## Changes for version 1.11.0-dev

+ - Play NTSC .sid tunes at the right speed (thanks Acrouzet).

 ## Changes for version 1.10

  - Add gfxmode to .sym files and display in terminal output (thanks Spider-J).